scalable-arch/ECC-exercise/01_Basic/07_RS_code_Single_Symbol_Correction/README.md

 - Example) codeword: 0010000....00 => error occurred at the 3rd bit.
 - In this problem, only 1-bit and 2-bit errors occur (each in 1000 iterations).
 Hence, 100% error correction/detection must be achieved.
 - If UE_cnt>0, something is wrong, so try changing the H-Matrix!

+Code Description
+This case only injects 1 symbol error.
+Code configuration is set to match AMDCHIPKILL of DDR5.
+Each beat is configured as (32+8), and 2 beats are combined to form (64+16) using 8-bit symbols for RS-code.
+Correction capability: SSC (Single Symbol Correction)

+What needs to be done!!
+****** Implementation of decoding function ******

+Input: codeword

+Function Content: Correct all 1 symbol errors in the codeword (based on 8-bit symbol)